ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 * The caption content is specified and is editable in the text box just below the image, once it has been inserted in the document.

-* From an accessibility perspective the *caption* and the *text alternative* should not be the same, but instead should complement each other.
+* From an accessibility perspective the *caption* and the *short description* should not be the same, but instead should complement each other.

-* In some cases the *caption* may sufficiently describe the purpose of the image, so *Alternative Text* is not needed, or should be used to provide a more detailed description that the *caption*.
+* In some cases, where the *caption* sufficiently describes the purpose of the image, it may not be necessary to provide a *short description*.
+Alternatively, it may be useful to use the *short description* to provide a slightly more detailed description than the *caption*.

-* In some cases the *Caption* may be providing detailed information about an image (e.g. the names and rows of people in a group picture), and in this case the *text alternative* should provide a shorter text description of the purpose of the image (e.g. group picture of..).
+* In other cases the *caption* may be providing detailed information about an image (e.g. the names and rows of people in a group picture), whereby the *short description* should provide a shorter text description of the purpose of the image (e.g. group picture of..).

 * Using the caption creates a `figcaption` element contained in a `figure` element.
 The `figure` element also contains the `img` element.

 ### Why image descriptions are important

-Adding accessible text descriptions of images is an important part of making web pages accessible to the visually impaired who use assistive devices such as screen readers and magnifiers.
+Adding accessible text descriptions of images is an important part of making documents accessible to the visually impaired who use assistive devices such as screen readers and magnifiers, and to people with visual processing disorders that make especially complex images more difficult to understand.

-When the user cannot see all or part of the image, assistive technologies will read or display the text alternative associated with the image.
-This is especially important when the image conveys information that is required for the user to fully understand the information on the web page.
+When the user cannot see all or part of the image, assistive technologies will read or display the accessible text description(s) associated with the image.
+This is especially important when the image conveys information that is required for the user to fully understand the information in the document.
+For people with visual processing disorders, the long description of a complex image helps them to more quickly or completely understand the information being conveyed by the image.

-The following is some general guidance on writing text alternatives and providing more detailed descriptions:
+The following is some general guidance on writing short text descriptions and providing longer, more detailed descriptions:

 * Simple images, photos and logos often can be described in less than 100 characters.

-* More complex images like graphs, diagrams and charts need both a text alternative and a more detailed description, typically on the same page as the image.
+* More complex images like graphs, diagrams and charts need both a short description and a longer, more detailed description, which is typically included in the same document as the image.

-* Purely decorative images do not need a text alternative.
+* Purely decorative images do not need an accessible text description.

 ### Writing effective text alternative content